neoforged/Documentation/docs/resources/server/enchantments/index.md

                 Component.literal("Example Enchantment"), // The Text Component that specifies the enchantment's name.
                 EXAMPLE_ENCHANTMENT_DEFINITION,
                 HolderSet.empty(), // A HolderSet of incompatible other enchantments.
-                DataComponentMap.builder() // A DataComponentMap of the Enchantment Effect Components associated with this enchantment and their values.
+                DataComponentMap.builder() // A DataComponentMap of the enchantment effect components associated with this enchantment and their values.
                     .set(MY_ENCHANTMENT_EFFECT_COMPONENT_TYPE, new ExampleData())
                     .build()
         )